 How much do antenatal classes cost?

 Attending a class like Daisy Birthing is one of the options available to you.
-The course runs for 6 weeks and over each term you build muscle memory and learn birth breathing to aid your positive birth as well different options for interventions and medical pain relief.
+The course runs for 6 weeks and over each term you build muscle memory and learn birth breathing to aid your positive birth as well as different options for interventions and medical pain relief.
 You will be supported, empowered and respected on a Daisy Birth course.

 While NHS courses are free and well worth attending, private classes are charged at a rate which is set.
-Daisy Classes cost £60 per 6 week term.
+Daisy Classes cost £60 per 6-week term.

 My top tips for labour preparation:

 3) Have someone able to advocate for you